 Luci Jockel grew up in the small town of Indiana, Pennsylvania.
 She just completed a Master of Fine Arts at Rhode Island School of Design in Jewelry and Metalsmithing in 2016.
-Her work as been shown at various venues, including Galerie Marzee's Marzee International Graduate Show 2016 where she recieved the Marzee International Graduate Prize, East Carolina University's Metal Symposium and Society of North American Goldsmiths' Juried Student Exhibition.
+Her work as been shown at various venues, including Galerie Marzee's Marzee International Graduate Show 2016 where she received the Marzee International Graduate Prize, East Carolina University's Metal Symposium and Society of North American Goldsmiths' Juried Student Exhibition.
 Her work has been featured in Klimt02's Selected Graduate 2016, Pittsburgh Tribune Review, and other publications.

 The animal remains utilized in Luci's work are ethically acquired from animals who have died of natural causes or specimen found by herself or donated to her.
 Her work seeks to give a voice to the deceased beings in the hopes of building an interconnectivity between human and animal.